Saving the North Atlantic right whale

 On the brink of extinction

-Once plentiful, the North Atlantic right whale was hunted nearly to extinction.
-While no longer killed intentionally, ongoing threats from entanglements in commercial fishing gear and collisions with vessels have again driven the species to the brink.
-There are only approximately 350 North Atlantic right whales remaining in the world, making them one of the most endangered whale species on Earth.
-The Southeast U.S., in particular, is the only place on the planet the whales are known to give birth and raise their young.
+Once plentiful, the North Atlantic right whale was hunted nearly to extinction by early 20th century whaling.
+After rebounding slightly in the 1990s, the population has once again been driven to the brink by entanglements in fishing gear and collisions with vessels.
+No more than 340 North Atlantic right whales remain, making them one of the most endangered large whale species on Earth.
+The Southeast U.S. is the only place on the planet the whales are known to give birth and raise their young.

-These magnificent whales are barely hanging on.
-We know what we must do to save this species, yet these whales suffer needless deaths off our coast.
-If we don’t find the political will to take meaningful action now, we could lose these whales forever.Sierra Weaver, Senior Attorney and leader of SELC’s Coast & Wetlands Team
+These magnificent whales are barely hanging on — in fact, fewer than 70 reproductive females are left, making the need to stop needless human-caused deaths even more urgent.
+Thanks to scientists and experts working hard to save this species, we know there are solutions.
+If we don’t come together to take meaningful action now, we could lose these whales forever.Sierra Weaver, Senior Attorney and leader of SELC’s Coast & Wetlands Program

 Protecting whales in court